VirgilSecurity/virgil-sdk-php/docs/get-started/encrypted-communication.md

 With the user's Cards in place, we are now ready to encrypt a message for encrypted communication.
 In this case, we will encrypt the message using the Recipient's Virgil Card.

 As previously noted we encrypt data for secure communication, but a recipient also must be sure that no third party modified any of the message's content and that they can trust a sender, which is why we provide **Data Integrity** by adding a **Digital Signature**.
-Therefore we must digitally sign data first and then encrypt.
+Therefore, we must digitally sign data first and then encrypt.

 ![Virgil Intro](/docs/img/Guides_introduction.png "Sign & Encrypt")